MyLife-Services/mylife-maht/README.md

 #### @Mookse Worklog

+- create daily release for Maht

+- if little JSON object converter works, someone could put it on npm
 - could someone learn copilot for me?!?
-- create daily release for Maht
 - move MemberAgent to Session, wherein it must its own necessary singletons, like member data
 - assign further look at Azure Cog services for basic database access and look-up, i.e., can it contextualize/tokenize (not personalize, for that, it would need interface to personality kernal)
 - open up pipeline for file uploads